 - 20 June 1831: Dennis was the assignee of the southwest ¼ of section 15, township 7 south, range six west in Lawrence County 159.49 acres.
 Dennis was granted this piece of land on 3 June 1833: see below.
 Note Dennis’s acquisition of another piece of land on 20 January 1830 in the same coordinates, discussed above.
 Dennis’s estate documents will show that this is where he and his family lived; the coordinates are those of Oakville.

 - 17 August 1831: Dennis affirmed in Lawrence County Orphans Court a list of personal property belonging to Elizabeth Dutton, of whom he was guardian.

-- July court term 1832: Dennis Lindsey, Samuel Irwin, Samuel White, David Knott, and Spotswood Jones were appointed by Lawrence County Orphans Court to appraise the property of Augustine Jenkins.
+- 20 June 1832: Dennis Lindsey, Samuel Irwin, Samuel White, David Knott, and Spotswood Jones were appointed by Lawrence County Orphans Court to appraise the property of Augustine Jenkins.

 - 30 November 1832: Dennis Lindsey, along with David Hall, Henry Gregg, and George Stevens, gave an affidavit in Lawrence County court affirming William Butler’s service as a Revolutionary soldier as Butler applied for a pension.
 The original affidavit with the signatures of these four county commissioners is in Butler’s Revolutionary pension file.

 - 22 May 1833: Samuel Irwin, Mark Lindsey, Dennis Lindsey, Ezekiel Thomas, and George Keyes were ordered by Lawrence County Orphans Court to appraise the estate of David Knott.